FatihKoz/DisposableTheme/docs/README.md

 ## Customization and Theme Cloning

-Below you can find some details about the theme, customization of it and some minor technical info about duplication.
+Below you can find details about the theme, customization of it and some minor technical info about duplication.

 ### Theme Cloning / Theme Duplication